New York University Tandon School of Engineering: Accreditation

 All undergraduate and graduate programs at the engineering school are accredited by the Middle States Association.
 Undergraduate chemistry students have the option to pursue a degree approved by the American Chemical Society (ACS).
 The Accreditation Board for Engineering and Technology (ABET), the Computer Science Accreditation Board (CSAB), Institute of Electrical and Electronics Engineers (IEEE), American Society of Civil Engineers (ASCE), International Association of Financial Engineers (IAFE), Institute of Industrial Engineers (IIE), American Society of Mechanical Engineers (ASME), Construction Management Association of America (CMAA), American Institute of Chemical Engineers (AIChE), American Society for Metals, Society of Manufacturing Engineers (SME), American Academy of Environmental Engineers (AAEE), Biomedical Engineering Society (BMES), American Chemical Society (ACS), American Physical Society (APS) and the Joint Policy Board for Mathematics (JPBM) have recognized the school's undergraduate and graduate programs in engineering, computer science and physics, chemistry and mathematics.

 Admissions

 Tandon's incoming classes typically consist of about 700 students, with a total academic population of over 5,000.
 For Fall 2019, the average SAT scores for incoming freshmen was 1448.
-The acceptance rate for the graduate programs in 2016 was 28%.
+The acceptance rate for graduate programs in 2016 was 28%.
 The PhD student-faculty ratio in 2018 was 3.6:1.

-For Fall 2018, the international students represented 91 countries and domestic students represented the 47 U.S States.
-The student body comprises 28.8% females and 71.2% males.
+For Fall 2018, international students represented 91 countries and domestic students represented 47 U.S States.
+The students are 28.8% women and 71.2% men.